 Combustible materials must not be stored on the hearth extension.
-Room furnishings such as drapes, curtains, chairs or other combustibles must be at least 4 ft (1219 mm) from the front of the fireplace.
+Room furnishings such as drapes, curtains, chairs or other combustibles must be at least 4 ft (1219 mm) from the front of the fireplace and 12 in.
+(305 mm) from side of fireplace opening.
+See Figure 3.1.